For the last twenty years, my work has been centered around nurturing collaborations which support the revitalization of our urban ecosystem.

 No Limitations Beyond Design Considerations

 Each project has limitations of Scope, Budget and Time.
-These are the design considerations that, once determined, are usually changed only at great cost.
+In traditional design models, these are the design considerations that, once determined, are usually changed only at great cost.
+In ecological design, we are expect and embrace change and adaptation as ways to improve process and outcome.

 Investing time at the beginning of a project to explore the existing conditions in the social, natural and economic ecosystems helps us more accurately develop the scope, budget and time limits.
 In traditional project management speak, this means we are able to develop a successful Program Charter, which outlines roles & responsibilities, stakeholders, project objectives, and authority of the project manager.